 There is no population size restriction on applicants.
 Successful applicants will need to demonstrate sufficient county staff capacity to implement this partnership, and sufficient population to ensure that representative mobility metrics data are available.
-While this application does not have a minimum population threshold, Urban anticipates that larger counties (e.g. populations above 50,000) are more likely to meet these criteria.
+While this application does not have a minimum population threshold, Urban anticipates that larger counties (e.g., those with populations above 50,000) are more likely to meet these criteria.

 Can multiple counties apply jointly?

 Yes, multiple counties may submit a joint application.
 One county government will need to serve as lead applicant and designated grantee for contracting and payment purposes.
 On page 1 of the Qualtrics application, please list all counties that are applying under “county name,” with the lead applicant listed first.